Dark matter-electron scattering and freeze-in scenarios in the light of $Z^\prime$ mediation: Freeze-in production of dark matter

 Next, we focus on DM freeze-in through scattering and consider $\Mzp<2\,\mdm$ in order to kinematically forbid decay of $Z'$ into DM final states.
 Here we consider DM production from the SM bath, via $s$-channel $Z'$-mediation [cf. right panel of Fig.~\ref{fig:feynman}].
 All relevant production cross-sections are reported in Appendix.~\ref{sec:app-scattering}.
 The condition for non-thermal production in case of scattering can be obtained by comparing the 2-to-2 scattering rate $\Gamma_{22}=\gamma_{22}/n_{\rm eq}$ with the Hubble rate, where $n_{\rm eq}=T/(2\,\pi^2)\,\mdm^2\,K_2\left(\mdm/T\right)$ is the equilibrium number density of the DM.
 In order to find an approximate analytical estimation, we consider $s\gg \mdm^2\,,\Mzp^2$.
 Using the expressions for scattering cross-sections in Appendix.~\ref{sec:app-scattering}, we obtain

-with $\mdm=2\,\Mzp$ and $x_H=-2,\,x_\Phi=1$.
+with $\mdm=2\,\Mzp$ (such that the on-shell decay of $Z'$ into a pair of DM final states is forbidden) and $x_H=-2,\,x_\Phi=1$ (following the expressions for cross-section in Appendix.~\ref{sec:app-scattering}).
 Note that, this is rather a conservative estimation, since we consider equilibrium number density of the DM.
 Evidently, as $\sigma(s)\propto g_X^4$, it is possible to obtain the interaction rate below the Hubble rate for much larger $g_X$ compared to the decay case where the interaction rate had a $g_X^2$ dependence.
 As a conservative limit, we will always consider $g_X\lesssim 10^{-3}$, for freeze-in during RD.
 To fit the whole observed DM relic density, it is required that

 where $Y_0 \equiv Y_{\rm DM}(T_0)$ is the DM yield at the present epoch, that can be obtained by solving Eq.~\eqref{eq:beq}.
 Here $\rho_c \simeq 1.05 \times 10^{-5}\, h^2$~GeV/cm$^3$ is the critical energy density, $s_0\simeq 2.69 \times 10^3$~cm$^{-3}$ the present entropy density~\cite{ParticleDataGroup:2022pth}, and $\Omega h^2 \simeq 0.12$ the observed abundance of DM relics~\cite{Planck:2018vyg}.
 One can find the approximate analytical expression for the final yield as